prismhead26/Pro_README_Generator/READme.md

   ## Description:
   The main goal of this project is to build a professional READme generator so the file can be easily created, thus allowing more focus on the logic.
   After completion of the project, I have a better understanding of Nodejs and how to implement packages from the standard library as well as third-party libraries.
 I also learned the learned multiple ways on how to handle a promise with asyncronous code and really enjoyed the ability to test and debug locally.
-And lastly I learned some better ways to refactor the JavaScript code by implmenting a switch case statement, thus making the code shorter,more modular, and easier to understand!
+And lastly I learned some better ways to refactor the JavaScript code by implmenting a switch case statement, thus making the code shorter, more modular, and easier to understand!

   ## Table of Contents:
   - [Installation Instructions](#Installation-Instructions)